MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 You are not required to always include the dependencies of your extension as part of your submission.

 You are only required to include the dependencies for your extension as part of your submission if you are submitting a newer version for them.
-If you do not include them in your submission, they will be downloaded from the [App Management API](../administration/appmanagement/app-management-api.md) if they are available.
+If you do not include them in your submission, they will be downloaded automatically if they are available in Business Central for the targeted countries/regions.

 If you did not include the dependencies for your app and they are not available, your submission will fail during the "Automated Application Validation" stage.
 Failing to find the dependencies for an extension results in error messages with the diagnostic codes `AVS0005` or `AVS0101`.